nvmax/timeCalandar-Linderman/Readme.md

 Data is saved in local storage.
 User can delete data from local storage using double click on the time slots text area.

-Time is refreshed every 60 seconds to check if time has changed
+Time is refreshed every second seconds to updating the time by second.

+Bonus option of deletion of timeblocks, using double click on the tiem slot text area will remove data from local storage.